MicrosoftDocs/learn/learn-pr/wwl-azure/create-configure-group-policy-objects-active-directory/includes/4-define-domain-based.md

-You can create domain-based group policy objects (GPOs) in Active Directory (AD) and store them on domain controllers.
+You can create domain-based group policy objects (GPOs) in AD DS and store them on domain controllers.
 You can use these GPOs to manage configuration centrally for the domain’s users and computers.
-When you install AD, Windows Server creates two default GPOs:
+When you install AD DS, Windows Server creates two default GPOs:

  -  Default Domain Policy
  -  Default Domain Controllers Policy